dicelab-rhul/ICU/content/english/team/Callum-Woods.md

     link : "#"
 ---

-Doctoral researcher in the Department of Psychology at Royal Holloway University of London.
+Doctoral researcher in the Department of Psychology at Royal Holloway, University of London.
 Expertise in eye tracking and machine learning methods.